yashpal-nimesh/AttainUTest/readme.md

 Firstly Start Backend and add data in MongoDB
 By using

 npm i

 nodemon

-and ny /addData route to add data in MongoDB
+and by /addData route to add data in MongoDB

 After that start the client side